ruggeri/tech-notes/ai/neural-nets.md

         * That loss is exactly equal to the variance, which is the square of the weights.
     * So this is exactly the same as applying L2 regularization!
+    * This was for a *linear* network.
+He doesn't say, but presumably experience shows this works okay for non-linear nets.
 * **TODO**: Wait a fucking second.
 Doesn't this mean that an error-in-variables model implicitly does some L2 regularization???
   That may make sense, since people say that we *attenuate* the coefficients when there is error in the variables.
     * Again, that assumes constant variance.
-* Of course, this isn't quite exactly true for anything non-linear.
-    * He says that applying Gaussian noise tends to work similar to L2 penalty, and maybe a little better in RNNs.
+* He then talks about gaussian noise in the weights.
+    * I presume what he means is: you compute a mean for the weight.
+But then some mean-zero gaussian noise is added.
+This calculates your contribution to the next unit.
+    * He says this isn't exactly the same as L2 regularization, but does work out similar.
+    * Note from the quiz: this will tend to want the network to train so that most units are not normally in their sensitive area.
+In that case, the noise in the weights will have less impact on the output after being attenuated by the logistic.
-    * But I assume this is just an experimental result.
+    * Appears to work particularly okay for RNNs.
+I assume this is just an experimental result.
 * Another way is to use noise in the activities.
     * He suggests making unit outputs stochastic, and the activation determines the probability of a one or zero.